BaderLab/scClustViz/README.md

 ```
 (If you're on linux and getting errors running `devtools::install_github`, make sure RCurl is working - you might need to install libcurl4-openssl-dev).

+## Basic Usage
-Following normalization, dimensionality reduction (include 2D cell embedding), and clustering, scClustViz can be used to do differential expression testing (using the Wilcoxon rank-sum test) to both assess different clustering solutions and explore your results.
+Following normalization, dimensionality reduction (include 2D cell embedding), and clustering using a workflow of your choice, scClustViz can be used to do differential expression testing (using the Wilcoxon rank-sum test) to both assess different clustering solutions and explore your results.
 First, run the DE testing as follows:
 ```r
 library(scClustViz)